Dressed to Kill (1980 film): Plot

 Police Detective Marino doubts Liz's story, partly because of her profession, so Liz partners with a revenge-minded Peter to find the killer, using a series of his homemade listening devices and time-lapse cameras to track patients leaving Elliott's office.
 They catch Bobbi on camera, and soon a tall blonde in sunglasses starts stalking Liz, subsequently making several attempts on her life.
 Peter thwarts one of them in the New York City Subway by spraying Bobbi with homemade Mace.

 The pair scheme to learn Bobbi's birth name by infiltrating Dr. Elliott's office.
-Liz baits the therapist by stripping to lingerie and flirting with him, distracting him long enough to briefly exit and look through his appointment book.
+Liz baits Dr. Elliott by stripping to lingerie and flirting with him, distracting him long enough to briefly exit and look through his appointment book.
 Peter is watching through the window when a blonde pulls him away.
 When Liz returns, a razor-wielding blonde confronts her; the blonde outside shoots and wounds the blonde inside, knocking the wig off and revealing the razor-wielding blonde as Dr. Elliott/Bobbi.
-The blonde who shot Bobbi is actually a female police officer, revealing herself to be the blonde who has been trailing Liz.
+The blonde who shot Bobbi is actually female police officer Betty Luce, revealing herself to be the blonde who has been trailing Liz.

 Elliott is arrested and committed to a mental institution.
 Dr. Levy later explains to Liz that Elliott wanted to be a woman, but his male side would not allow him to proceed with the operation.
 Whenever a woman sexually aroused Elliott, Bobbi, representing the unstable, female side of the doctor's personality, became threatened to the point that she finally became murderous.
 When Dr. Levy realized this through his last conversation with Elliott, he called the police, who went to work and eventually apprehended Elliott.
 Elliott escapes from the asylum after strangling a nurse, stalks Liz to Peter's house, and slashes her throat.
 She wakes up screaming and Peter rushes to her side, letting her realize it was merely a nightmare.

 Production

-Casting

-De Palma originally wanted Norwegian actress Liv Ullmann to play Kate Miller, but she declined because of the violence.
-He also approached Jill Clayburgh, who was unavailable, and the role then went to Angie Dickinson.
-Sean Connery was offered the role of Robert Elliott and was enthusiastic about it, but declined because of previous commitments.
-Connery later worked with De Palma on the 1987 Oscar-winning adaptation of The Untouchables.
+Development

+While acknowledging similarities to Alfred Hitchcock films (particularly Psycho), Brian De Palma claimed that he got the idea of the murderer from watching a transsexual on The Phil Donahue Show (the show made an appearance in the film).